muhammedrahil/cloudspark/README.md

 - **S3 Management**: Effortlessly manage your S3 buckets, objects, and file uploads with built-in methods.

-- **Lambda Management**: Integrate and manage AWS Lambda functions with ease, allowing for smooth event-driven architecture.

 - **Presigned URL Generation**: Generate secure presigned URLs for your S3 objects, enabling users to upload files directly from the frontend without exposing your credentials.

 - **Seamless Integration**: Designed to work smoothly with both frontend and backend applications, making file uploads and cloud function management more accessible.